 VinylFor vinyl fences, it is important to use a powerful priming product.
 STIX® Waterborne Bonding Primer ensures your paint adheres properly to all surfaces, including vinyl.

-For paint, try Regal® Select Exterior Paint.
-Consult our vinyl-safe color palette for the best paint color ideas before getting started.
+For paint, try REGAL® Select Exterior Paint.
+Consult our vinyl-safe colour palette for the best paint colour ideas before getting started.

 Step #1: Check the Weather Forecast

-The optimal temperature for exterior painting projects is between 35℉ and 100℉ with low humidity.
+The optimal temperature for exterior painting projects is between 35 ℉ (2 °C) and 100 ℉ (38 °C) with low humidity.
 If staining a wood fence, it’s best to apply the stain out of direct sunlight to prevent lap marks.
 Consult the can or Technical Data Sheet for both dry time and cure times based on the products you use.